-Some smells build slowly over weeks.
-Others become obvious fast after accidents, wet fur, skin issues, or poor airflow.
-Either way, a smelly dog bed is not just unpleasant.
-It can also mean the bed is staying damp, dirty, or overdue for a proper cleaning.
+Some odors creep up over weeks.
+Others hit you fast after an accident, wet fur, a skin flare-up, or just poor airflow.
+Either way, a stinky dog bed isn’t just gross.
+It’s a sign the bed is staying damp, dirty, or way overdue for a deep clean.

 Upgrade your dog’s sleep setup with cleaner, easier-care bed options